RenDavid/PLC_/README.md

 The project is based on the COLMAP framework.
 Please refer to https://colmap.github.io/ for more information like installation and tutorial.
 The usage of this application is similair to that of COLMAP.
-Here is one example of command-lines applying PLC on Linux.
+We demonstrate one example of command-lines applying PLC on Linux below.
 The main differerences from COLMAP command-lines lay on the 'colmap patch_match_stereo' block where we add options for applying pyramid architecture and local consistency.

 ----------------------------------------------------------------------------------------------------------------
 LD_LIBRARY_PATH=/opt/Qt5.12.0/5.12.0/gcc_64/lib/